meilisearch/documentation/reference/errors/error_codes.md

 ## `invalid_document_geo_field`

 The provided `_geo` field of one or more documents is invalid.
-Meilisearch expects `_geo` to be an object with two fields, `lat` and `lng`, each containing geographic coordinates expressed as a string or floating point.
+Meilisearch expects `_geo` to be an object with two fields, `lat` and `lng`, each containing geographic coordinates expressed as a string or floating point number.
 Read more about `_geo` and how to troubleshoot it in [our dedicated guide](/learn/advanced/geosearch.md).

 ## `invalid_index_limit`